Daylight Saving Time Isn't Worth It, European Parliament Members Say - Slashdot

 Many businesses are intentionally open outside of regular working hours because that's the only time many customers can go there (retail, restaurants etc).

-Travel congestion is a serious problem in terms of time wasted, the u
+Travel congestion is a serious problem in terms of time wasted, the unpleasantness of the congestion and environmental impact.
+You end up with transport infrastructure thats massively overcrowded for a few hours a day, and mostly idle for the rest of the day/night.

 Re: (Score:2)